-Shepherd Neame are delighted to support Broadstairs Folk Week from 6th-13th August 2021.
-A unique chance to enjoy a traditional folk music festival in a beautiful seaside town. discover new bands, see old favourites and encounter the odd surprise!
-There will be Shepherd Neame bars in the main arena and next to the Bandstand, for you to enjoy your favourite ales and lagers, including Whitstable Bay Pale Ale, Spitfire and Bishops Finger.
+Shepherd Neame are delighted to be the principal sponsor for Broadstairs Folk Week from Friday, August 6 to Friday, August 12, 2022.
+It’s a unique chance to enjoy traditional folk music in a beautiful seaside town, discover new bands, see old favourites and encounter the odd surprise!

 There will also be a roster of entertainment in local Shepherd Neame pubs.
-See below for where to catch amazing music in amazing venues, all within short walking distance of the main festival in this beautiful seaside town.
+See below for where to catch amazing music in some buzzing venues, all within short walking distance of the main festival in this picturesque seaside town.